 - YWCA Minneapolis Health and Wellness facilities onsite

-- Swimming lessons are part of our preschool curriculum and are offered September through May (select locations)
+- Swimming lessons are part of our preschool curriculum and are offered September through May (select locations, based on staff availability)

 Enrichment and Culture